chromakode/blog/src/pages/post/pulsatile-tinnitus-sounds.md

 Since my situation is relatively rare, I wanted to take this opportunity to preserve my qualitative experience of these phantom sounds before they're (hopefully!) gone.
 I hope this can provide a data point for the kinds of sounds one can experience.

+[Update: My operation was a success and confirmed my DAVF diagnosis.
+I no longer hear my Pulsatile Tinnitus, and hopefully never will again.]

 ## What does my Pulsatile Tinnitus sound like?

 There's a broad variety of descriptions I've read online, ranging from hissing, gurgling, beeping, whooshing, to whining and whistling.
 What does a whistle sound like in this context?
 It's all very subjective, so having audio to listen to makes a huge difference.
 Some folks have been able to create [recordings of their Pulsatile Tinnitus sounds](http://www.whooshers.com/whooshersounds.html).
 Mine were not detectable via stethoscope.